-- Local Authorities have a wide range of discretion over the types of vehicle that they can licence as Private Hire Vehicles.
+- 13.3 Local Authorities have a wide range of discretion over the types of vehicle that they can licence as Private Hire Vehicles.
 Government guidance suggests that local licensing authorities should adopt the principle of specifying as many different types of vehicle as possible and encouraged to make use of the "type approval" rules within any specifications they determine.
-Accordingly, the Authority will require European Whole Vehicle Type Approval for all new licensed vehicles. - The Authority shall impose such conditions, as it considers reasonably necessary, on Private Hire Vehicle licences.
+The current acceptable options for vehicle registration in Great Britain include EU type approval and two forms of type approval that have been introduced since Brexit: UK(NI) type approval and GB type approval, which were introduced on 1 January 2023.
+EU type approvals are currently accepted in GB via a Provisional GB approval scheme, but a vehicle with Provisional approval is outwardly identical to one with EU type approval.
+Whole vehicle type approval to EU, GB or UK(NI) are all acceptable in terms of registration in Great Britain at this time.
+Accordingly, the Authority will require European Whole Vehicle Type Approval for all new licensed vehicles. - 13.4 The Authority shall impose such conditions, as it considers reasonably necessary, on Private Hire Vehicle licences.
 These vehicles provide a service to the public, so it is appropriate to set reasonable criteria for the standard of the external and internal conditions of the vehicle. - 13.5 Appendix B (page 69) sets out the specification and minimum standards in respect of Private Hire Vehicles. - 13.6 Vehicles will, in general, be licensed for the carriage of up to four passengers, but applications in relation to larger vehicles that can accommodate up to eight passengers shall be accepted if compliant with the specification for such vehicles.